riceissa/dlw-tutorial-post/post.md

 However, there are many more foundations whose donations we could track.

 ### More individual giving data

-### Aggregation of info on things like giver's dilemma
+### Systematically track considerations that donors make

+Donors concenred with effective giving have many considerations as they think through their decision.
+These include:

+* Giving now vs later
+* Donor coordination and giver's dilemma
+* Donating to a single charity vs multiple charities
+* How to weigh local knowledge vs analyses published by others
+* How much weight to place on cost-effectiveness calculations vs less quantitative forms of modeling and reasoning
+* Using a donor-advised fund
+* Size of average donation (relative to total wealth)
+* Which population ethics to use
-I think something that would be interesting for me, as part of DLW or as a standalone thing, would be to more systematically look at the considerations donors make, like now-vs-later, which population ethics to use, donor coordination/giver's dilemma, single-donee vs diversification, use of DAF, size of average donation (out of total wealth), fund-yourself vs fund-others, what entities they see as "equal" in terms of wellbeing (all animals? all humans? all people with certain IQ or ability?), etc.
+* Which worldviews to use, and what entities they see as "equal" (all animals? all humans? all people with certain IQ or ability?)

+Currently, the reasoning above the above is scattered across many different blog posts, comments, articles, and so forth.
-I want to answer questions like "Where and how do people who give consideration to the giver's dilemma donate?"
+It is difficult to answer questions like "Where and how do people who give consideration to the giver's dilemma donate?" and "Where do people who share my population ethics and worldview donate?"

 ### better classification of cause areas
 ### (list some other stuff)
 ## What other features do you want?

+# Acknowledgments

+Thanks to Vipul Naik for feedback on this post and for funding my work on it.

 # Appendix: history of DLW